rea-mirabilis/THEE-project/README.txt

 Presentation.pdf: A slide presentation summarizing the project’s goals, methods, and findings, designed to communicate insights from the simulation.

 3. Report
-report.md: A written report with detailed descriptions of the project background, objectives, methodology, results, and interpretations.
+report.docx: A written report with detailed descriptions of the project background, objectives, methodology, results, and interpretations.
 This document also references key figures and data used in the presentation.

 Subfolders:
 /plots: Stores output plots generated from the simulation for further analysis and presentation.